6 Comments | Add

-The time frame for Star Wars Rebels is still in question.
-Will it be months after Darth Vader has been christened?
-Will it be set during the Jedi Purge?
+The time frame for Star Wars Rebels has been set.
 What we do know is that there is 18 years between the birth of the Skywalker Twins and the destruction of the first Death Star.
 A character like Kyle Katarn is perfect for Star Wars Rebels.
 Katarn went to the Imperial Academy and became a Stormtrooper.
 He also became aware that he was Force sensitive.
 Now, imagine a green Stormtrooper who doesn’t agree with the mission and begins to feel the force.
 If not Kyle Katarn, then someone like him will make their appearance in Star Wars Rebels.
-Since the next trilogy probably won’t use any of the Expanded Universe characters, then perhaps this character placed here would satisfy the fans.